 Waiting lists will be maintained for those unsuccessful at gaining a place at their preferred school for admission to Year 7 (secondary).
-The waiting lists will be maintained until the 31st December 2021, after which time they will close.
+The waiting lists will be maintained until the 31st December of the intake year, after which time they will close.